Top of page

 Advisor: Dave Civitello, Lance A. Waller

-Research Interests: The effect of resource pulses on host-parasite dynamics
+Research Interests: Lynda researches the effect of resource pulses on host-parasite dynamics.

 Email: mackenzie.hoogshagen@emory.edu